arencloud/hermes/README.md

 - DB_PATH=/data/hermes.db (mount /data)
 - Static assets and the logo are baked into the image at /app/web/dist and /app/img/logo

+Versioning and Web UI:
+- The server exposes GET /api/version returning the application version.
+- The Web UI reads /api/version and displays it in the Observability section, ensuring the UI shows the same version as the running image.
+- The version is injected at build time via Go ldflags and Docker ARG VERSION.
+Release builds pass the tag (e.g., v0.1.3), so /api/version matches the image tag.

 ## Helm chart ⛵

 See deploy/helm/hermes for full chart.
 Key values in values.yaml: